Verification at the broker: a way to postpone the payment of profits or protection of clients' investments?

 If the first point is more or less clear: the company must make sure that the person who opened the trading account is not just using your name, but is really you, then the second point raises a lot of questions.

 The FATF (Financial Action Task Force on Money Laundering) is the international Financial Action Task Force on Money Laundering.
-The FATF develops standards and issues recommendations to governments, financial companies and institutions, but without the adoption of appropriate regulations in each particular state, these recommendations, of course, cannot be considered binding.
+The group develops standards and issues recommendations for governments, financial companies and institutions, but without the adoption of relevant regulations in each state, these recommendations, of course, cannot be considered binding.

-In Russian legislation, the FATF recommendations are partially reflected in the Federal Law dated 07.08.2001 N 115-FZ (ed.
-02.11.2013) "On Combating the Legalization (Laundering) of Proceeds of Crime and the Financing of Terrorism", and in the EU territory the Group's recommendations are adapted Directive 2005/60/EC (Third Directive).
+In the Russian legislation the FATF recommendations are partially reflected in the Federal Law of 07.08.2001 N 115-FZ (ed. from 02.11.2013) "On counteraction to legalization (laundering) of criminal incomes and terrorism financing", and in the EU territory the Group recommendations are adapted Directive 2005/60/EC (Third Directive).
 These pieces of legislation are aimed at preventing the financial system from being used for money laundering and terrorist financing.
 Among other things, they oblige all financial institutions to verify their clients.
 This, of course, applies only to companies registered and operating in these countries.

 So for European brokers The choice to verify or not to verify clients, in general, is not.
 In the case of a company registered in a country where anti-money laundering is not legally enshrined, compliance with the FATF recommendations is the choice of the company itself and can possibly be used as a cover for manipulating the payment of client funds.